xbeat/Machine-Learning/README.md

 Class parameterization during inheritance is a powerful feature introduced in Python 3.6 through **init\_subclass**.
 This method allows parent classes to customize subclass creation behavior by intercepting and modifying the subclass definition process, providing a cleaner alternative to metaclasses.

+## Comparing Machine Learning Techniques Transfer Fine-tuning Multitask Federated

+Transfer Learning Basics

+Transfer learning enables leveraging knowledge from a pre-trained model to solve a new but related task.
+This technique is particularly effective when dealing with limited data in the target domain while having access to a model trained on a larger, related dataset.

 ## Understanding the Role of Epochs in Training Neural Networks

 Understanding Epochs in Neural Networks